Many have tried to make their dream of log home ownership come true with the help of log home kits.

 However, the early enthusiasm for a log home kit can quickly sour if you don’t know what you’re doing.

-So you just want to be realistic about your willingness and ability to manage the process of building a home from a kit… yourself.
+So you just need to be realistic about your willingness and ability to manage the process of building a home from a kit… yourself.

 I like to help people find unique ways to do things in order to save time & money — so I write about “outside the box” ideas that most wouldn’t think of.
 As a lifelong dog owner, I often share my best tips for living with and training dogs.
 I worked in Higher Ed over 10 years before switching gears to pursue activities that I’m truly passionate about.
 I’ve worked at a vet, in a photo lab, and at a zoo — to name a few.
 I enjoy the outdoors via bicycle, motorcycle, Jeep, or RV.
 You can always find me at the corner of Good News & Fun Times as publisher of The Fun Times Guide (32 fun & helpful websites).